 During the second half of the second semester, students undertake a Professional Practice in one of the IMBRSea (main or associated) partners.
 These partners include universities, research stations, companies and NGOs.
 The professional practice should not exceed 2 months and should contain a workload of at least 240 hours (12 ECTS).

-The main objective of the IMBRSea professional practice is to become familiar with different work functions and roles expected for a particular profession.
-The Professional Practice should allow the student to understand how knowledge acquired during schooling may be applied to solving problems in real-world situations.
-Through the Professional Practice the student will be immersed in the working environment and will get acquainted with real-life job world.
-They may be also engaged in NGOs for their Professional Practice thereby achieving gains in service learning.
+The main objective of the IMBRSea Professional Practice is for the student to become familiar with different workplace functions and roles expected for a particular profession.
+The Professional Practice should allow the student to understand how knowledge acquired through formal learning may be applied to solving problems in real-world situations.
+Through the Professional Practice the student will be immersed in the working environment and will get acquainted with the real-life job world.

 Professional practice topics & selection

-In principle only non-academic partner allied to any of the partners (main or associated) can offer a professional practice, however, in specific cases, other institutions can also submit professional practices.
+In principle, only non-academic partners allied to any of the partners (main or associated) can offer a professional practice, however, in specific cases, other institutions can submit professional practices as well.
 In this case, the institution must become an associate member of the IMBRSea consortium before the start of the professional practice.
 This membership will be approved by the IMBRSea management board and regulated through a signed bilateral agreement.
-Note that professional practices should be posted through the appropriate form by professional practice providers and not by students.
+Note that professional practices should be posted through the appropriate form by professional practice providers and NOT by students.

 Evaluation of the professional practice

 The evaluation of the Professional Practice is based on several elements:

 - a final reflective report

 - an presential exhibition of the Professional-Practice portfolio during the Summer School.